Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Polish group actions

 Thus, if $X$ is also equipped with a topology (regardless of whether $\alpha$ acts continuously), then the $\alpha$-fiberwise topology $\@O_\alpha(G \times X)$ is \emph{coarser} than the fiberwise restriction of the product topology $\@O(G) \otimes \@O(X)$.
 (Recall here our notations for topologies from \cref{sec:top,sec:fib}.) \end{remark}

 \begin{definition} For each orbit $G \cdot x \in X/G$, we have a surjection $(-) \cdot x : G ->> G \cdot x$, via which we may equip $G \cdot x$ with the quotient topology, which does not depend on the choice of basepoint $x$ within the orbit.
 We call the family of these topologies on each orbit the \defn{orbitwise topology}, which is a fiberwise topology on the quotient map $\pi : X ->> X/G$; we thus identify it as usual with a global topology on $X$, denoted $\@O_G(X)$, consisting of the \defn{orbitwise open} sets (cf.\ \cref{def:fib-top}).
+We also write ${\subseteq_G^*}, {=_G^*}$ to mean containment and equality mod orbitwise meager (cf.\ \cref{def:fib-baire}).

 Note that an equivalent definition of $\@O_G(X)$ is given by \begin{eqenum} \item $\alpha : G \times X ->> X$ is a continuous open surjection from the $\pi_2$-fiberwise topology to the orbitwise topology.
 In particular, $A \subseteq X$ is orbitwise open iff $\alpha^{-1}(A) = (G \times A)^\dagger \subseteq G \times X$ is $\pi_2$-fiberwise open, iff $G \times A$ is $\alpha$-fiberwise open. \end{eqenum} From this it follows that \begin{eqenum} \item If $A \subseteq X$ is orbitwise meager, then $\alpha^{-1}(A) = (G \times A)^\dagger$ is $\pi_2$-fiberwise meager, i.e., $G \times A$ is $\alpha$-fiberwise meager (since continuous open maps are category-preserving). \item If $A \subseteq X$ is $G$-invariant, then $A$ is orbitwise open. \item If $X$ is a topological $G$-space, then $\@O(X) \subseteq \@O_G(X)$. \item If $f : X -> Y$ is an equivariant map between $G$-spaces, then $f^{-1}(\@O_G(Y)) \subseteq \@O_G(X)$. \end{eqenum} \end{definition}